sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 1. TOC
 {:toc}

-LAMMPS contains a number of packages for tuning the performance and allowing for a different functionality.
+LAMMPS contains many packages for tuning the performance and allowing for different functionality.
 We have compiled the LAMMPS with the most important ones and performed some tests, which showed that `foss-2021b` toolchain gives the best performance in many cases, especially when running a CUDA-augmented build on a single GPU.
 Therefore, this one was used to build the LAMMPS on Sulis.
-Whether additional packages required, users are welcome to compile LAMMPS at the home directory using an example below.
+Whether additional packages are required, users are welcome to compile LAMMPS at the home directory using the examples below.

 ## Accessing LAMMPS